Building Styles and Meal Plans

 - Commuter students can voluntarily sign up for the Birch Meal Plan or a commuter flex plan.

 Your food and housing costs vary based on the building/housing-style and meal plan you select.
 All prices are subject to change in May for the following academic year.

-Damage assessments are completed during June, after students vacate the halls at the end of Summer Session 1.
-Damage charges are sent to Student Account Services, emailed to students by June 30, and placed on student accounts within 5 business days.
-Appeals must be submitted in writing with any supporting documentation to firstname.lastname@example.org by July 15.
+Damage assessments are completed during May, after students move out of the halls at the end of Spring Semester.
+Assessments are compared to the room condition report where the student confirmed the condition of the room at arrival.
+All damage charges are sent to Student Account Services and emailed to students by June 1.
+Any charges placed on student accounts within 5 business days of notification.
+Appeals must be submitted in writing by the student with any supporting documentation to firstname.lastname@example.org by July 15.

 If a student moves rooms during the year, an assessment will be completed of the old room within one week of checkout with any damages being sent to the student and Student Account Services within 2 weeks of the assessment.